BabetteB/BabetteB/README.md

 ## Philosophy 🪐

-- The most important and under apprichiated quality requirement is maintainability
+- The most important and under-appreciated quality requirement is maintainability
 - Architects should program more
 - Stay true to your expertise — remember that you’re the tech-xpert.
 Don’t cut corners on quality
 - Ship work you’re proud of